 As part of the EEMS, objectives and targets have been set for environmental and energy improvements, and the University has a specific Energy, Water and Carbon Management Plan.
 In 2011, the University committed to reducing scope 1 and 2 carbon emissions by 43% from the 2005/6 baseline by September 2020.
 The interim milestone was to reduce emissions by 30% by September 2015.
 By the end of 2015/16, the University had reduced scope 1 and 2 carbon emissions by 45%, meeting the target of 43% early, saving over 30,000 tonnes of carbon and £7.5m compared to business-as-usual predictions.
-The new target established as part of the new Energy, Water and Carbon Management Plan, is to reduce Scope 1 and 2 carbon emissions by 81% in absolute terms by 2030/31, based on 2005/6 baseline, with an interim target to reduce emissions by 71% in absolute terms by 2022/23.
+The new target established as part of the new Energy, Water and Carbon Management Plan, is to reduce Scope 1 and 2 carbon emissions by 81% in absolute terms by 2030/31, based on 2005/6 baseline, with an interim target to reduce emissions by 71% in absolute terms by 2022/23 which has been achieved.
 The University is also working towards net zero carbon by 2038.
-In 2019-20 the University had reduced emissions by 70%.